 Effective Pastoring in the Twenty-First Century with Dr. Ellis André July 11 – 15, 2016 – On Campus Monday through Thursday: 8:30 AM – 12 PM; 1 PM – 4 PM Friday: 8:30 AM – 12:30 PM Open to anyone wanting to grow pastoral care ministry.
 Please contact us for our auditing and taking this course like a seminar (non-credit).
 Explore and learn with us on how we can together better pastor, lead, care, and minister in our community’s context and culture.
 Call Sherman or Jorge from Carey Theological College for information.
 Enjoy staying at CAREY CENTRE – Bed & Breakfast while you study with us.
 Degree Info: APPL 624 Effective Pastoring in the Twenty-First Century (M.Div.
 Description Below) On-Campus Intensive: July 11 – 15, 2016 On-Line Course duration: July 4-Sept 30, 2016 Created for 3 Graduate Credits for our degree students.
 (Go here for the DMin version of this course DMPM 924) COURSE DESCRIPTION Christian ministry is a divinely instituted and humanly experienced means by which the exalted Christ continues to shepherd his flock in the world.
 As a calling directed specifically towards the gathering and well-being of the Christian community, it is pre-eminently a people-calling.
 At the heart of ministry, as a glance at any ordination liturgy will underline, is a commitment to care for the people of God.
 The common term for this is “pastoring.”
 APPL 624 seeks to enable you to become a more effective pastor through exposing you to biblical norms and other proven models of ministry; by encouraging you to reflect on your previous experiences of caring for others; and by developing personal criteria and goals which will inform and promote your pastoral ministry in the future.
 COURSE OBJECTIVES By your participation in this course you should: Understand five primary aspects of pastoral ministry, viz. the pastor as leader, as preacher, as care giver, as practical theologian, and as child of God.
 Identify primary principles, from Scripture and other models, which promote effective pastoral ministry.
 Become aware of what directs your caring, and reflect critically on that experience.
 Identify the basic working criteria by which you will set goals for future pastoral ministry.
 REGISTER NOW | SYLLABUS

 Preaching Workshop: Preaching Romans Date: September 21, October 19, November 23 2016; January 18, February 8, March 15, April 19 2017 Time: To be determined Location: Carey Centre, 5920 Iona Drive, Vancouver, BC Cost: $79/person per session includes lunch Group and Multi-session rates:* 3 admissions: $180 (Save $57) 4 admissions: $240 (Save $76) 5 admissions $300 (Save $95) 6 admissions $360 (Save $114) 7 admissions $420 (Save $133) *Group and multi-session packages are eligible for use by individuals in a group attending the same session; individuals attending multiple sessions; or a combination of both up to the number of admissions purchased.
 Admissions purchased are transferable but non-refundable.
-Bookings for specific sessions must be made and confirmed a minimum of 14 days prior to the event by contacting Carey Institute by email (email@example.com) or by phone (604.225.5917).
+Bookings for specific sessions must be made and confirmed a minimum of 14 days prior to the event by contacting Carey Institute by email (firstname.lastname@example.org) or by phone (604.225.5917). **Group and Multi-session pricing may not be combined with any other offer, including Carey’s NEW 2016-17 Season Subscriptions.
 Presenter: Darrell Johnson REGISTER About the Workshop Series: The Epistle to the Romans is without doubt the most influential letter the Apostle Paul ever wrote.
 Can you imagine where we who seek to follow Jesus Christ would be without it?
 In nearly every era of Church history, when faith was waning, when cultures were sliding further into chaos, someone re-discovered Romans, began to preach it, and the church and world was ‘rocked.’
 In this series of workshops, we will grapple with how to read and preach Romans in our time.
 We will look at the history of preaching Romans and why we need to preach it.
 We will discuss the challenge of preaching Romans and possible approaches to preaching it.
 We will also listen to a number of recordings by contemporary preachers taking on the monumental task.
 Come ready to be stretched, renewed, empowered.
 This series of workshops is offered in conjunction with the Doctor of Ministry and Advanced Diploma in Preaching course on Romans.
 The first session will be a full day of instruction from Darrell while sessions two through seven will feature teaching in the morning and student presentations in the afternoon, followed by feedback from the instructor and classmates.
 Participants are invited to join with the students of Carey Theological College in learning to preach this incredible book in Scripture.
 About Darrell Johnson: Recently, Darrell Johnson served as Senior Minister of First Baptist Church, Vancouver.
 A popular conference and retreat speaker, he has also served as the preaching pastor for a number of Presbyterian congregations in the United States as well as Union Church of Manila, Philippines.
 In November 2015, Carey was thrilled to welcome Darrell and his wife, Sharon to the Carey family!
 Read more about Darrell’s new role directing Carey’s Centre for Preaching.

 APPL 511 Introduction to Preaching | Dr. Ellis Andre Course duration: Sept 26-Dec2 2016 On-site Dates: Oct 11-14, 2016 Class Time: Tuesday – Friday 8:30 – 12:00; 1:00 – 4:30 3 Graduate Credits Course Description This course is designed to provide the student with essential tools for crafting and delivering biblical sermons.
 Each student will preach three sermons in a worship context within a congregational setting.
 All sermons will be recorded on video.
 All students will preach at least one sermon in English.
 If a student serves a congregation whose language of worship is other than English, the student may elect to preach two of the sermons in that language.
 If this is the case, the sermon delivered in English as a second language will be graded with this accommodation in mind.
 All sermons will be evaluated by review of a DVD recording, as well as by representatives from the congregation where the sermon was preached.
 Course Objectives It is expected that by the completion of this course, the student will: Understand the skills of basic sermon preparation, Appreciate the role of preaching within the overall ministry of the pastor, and Have begun a life-long process of learning to prepare and deliver biblical sermons.
 REGISTER NOW |SYLLABUS